 Relying heavily on memory and past experiences, pigs will learn their boundaries very quickly and will not tread where fencing once was.
 If you are wishing to move your fencing, you have to be careful not to put gates and open pasture where hot wires use to be.
 Pigs will be lenient to go near any place they remember having unpleasant memories.
 It is believed that pigs are one of the quickest animals to learn a new task, or routine; however, they have difficulty unlearning.

-Fact: Although pigs are foragers and rooters they do not need a lot of space.
+Myth: Although pigs are foragers and rooters, they do not need a lot of space.
 It is possible to let out as many as four pigs on just an acre of land.
 Rotating the area of the pen and supplementing their diet with grains will prevent them from foraging the ground to dirt.
 You can also use pigs to till and fertilize pasture and gardens which allows them to be able to find new food sources outside of their regular pen or pasture.

 When managed properly pigs will grow up to be a healthy and hearty farm animal that will make a great addition to any farm or homestead.
 Pigs are affectionate, family friendly animals and thrive in family groups.
 They are capable of forming bonds with their owners which can make it difficult to only raise them for meat.
 They are extremely peaceful animals, unless they are still intact, feel threatened or are provoked.

 Whether you are looking for a new addition to the family, looking to make a profit, or wanting pigs solely for their meat, they are a great investment and will provide your farm with diversity and character.
 Given adequate care pigs can greatly enhance your farm.

 The humble pig is truly nothing but extraordinary.

 How Much do you Know About Pigs?view quiz statistics